par12005/TPPS/README.md

 # Features in Development
 - Admin Interface for submission approval
 - Latitude/Longitude formats for file uploads
-- Status bar conditions/detection needs to be revised
 - Parse files to submit content to CHADO

 # Resources